fiddler-labs/fiddler-chatbot/README.md

-# fiddler-chatbot
+# fiddlerchat
-This repo stores the code for the Fiddler chatbot available on docs.fiddler.ai
+This is a ChatBot poweredby OpenAI to answer questions about Fiddler Documentation